CS61B Textbook 2025

 }

 As we saw earlier in class, the compareTo method returns a negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second.
-If you're curious you can also look at the source for Comparator.java, which can be seen at this link.
+If you're curious you can also look at the source for Comparator.java, which can be seen at .

 After implementing the Comparable interface, we end up with the code below: